lccc-project/lccc/README.md

 ## Frontends

-The following language frontends are available (A check indicates the frontend is complete):
+The following language frontends are available or planned (A check indicates the frontend is complete):

 - [ ] C
 - [ ] C++